jramsdell/team2_group_project/README.md

 Where SPAMDIR is the path to the unzipped spam directory (the directory should be called trec07p).

 This will create a parsed_emails.tsv file located within the project directory.
 You will need this for classification.
+Note that you will see a bunch of log messages while this parser is running... ignore those.

 ## Classification